borekl/cvs-logwatcher/README.md

 * The script can issue local command, such as scp or wget, that will fetch the remote configuration

-Once the local file is available, it is checked into the local repository using RCS's `ci` command.
+Once the local file is available, it is checked into the local repository according to the configuration.
+It is possible to check into both RCS and git in parallel.

 ## Configuration